Short CV of Professor Walid Phares available for the public, media and Governments. Updated in September 2015

 Professor Phares has been an advisor to the US House of Representatives Caucus on Counter Terrorism since 2007 and is the Co-Secretary General of the Trans Atlantic Legislative Group on Counter Terrorism since 2008.

 He is Fox News National Security and Foreign Policy expert since 2017.
-And has served as Terrorism and Middle East Expert since 2007 and has been MSNBC-NBC Terrorism Analyst from 2003 to the end of 2006.
+And has served as Terrorism and Middle East Expert for Fox News since 2007.
+He has been MSNBC-NBC Terrorism Analyst from 2003 to the end of 2006.

 He taught Global Strategies at the National Defense University in Washington DC since 2006, lectured at the National Intelligence University since 2008 and he has been a Professor of Middle East Studies, Ethnic and Religious Conflict at the Department of Political Science at Florida Atlantic University (FAU) from 1993 to 2006.
 Professor Phares has also been a senior lecturer on the War on Terror and Global Conflicts at the LLS Program of FAU and the IRP Program at the University of Miami.
 Previously he taught at Florida International University in 1991 and 1992 and at Saint Joseph University in Beirut in the 1980s.
 Currently he is a visiting Professor at Washington DC based private universities.
 He was appointed as director for international relations and Political Sciences at BAUI University in Washington DC since 2013 and has been appointed as a Provost of BAUI since 2014.
 He was appointed as BAUI University Vice president in 2017

 Professor Walid Phares was a Senior Fellow and the director for Future Terrorism Project at the Foundation for the Defense of Democracies in Washington (2001-2010).
 He was also a Visiting Fellow with the European Foundation for Democracies in Brussels (2006-2010).